UPDATED 7/30/2023: My favorite “Black Radio”. The AN/GRC-109, AKA the “GRC-109” and “ANGRY 109”.

 Above is a R-1004/GRC-109 Receiver being powered from a 12 Volt Gel Cell via a DC-DC Converter which solves the “continuous receive” power requirement when in the field.
 This version has the gray wire (off to the right) with a 4-pin plug to power the GRC-9 receiver as well.

-UPDATE: Sometimes you can’t find a particular piece of useful or interesting surplus military gear (like a 12 volt PA-109 – which never existed!) so then you have to build your own.
+UPDATE: Sometimes you can’t find a particular piece of useful or interesting surplus military gear, so then you have to build your own.
 When complete, I will integrate both the TX and RX supplies into a single unit for use in the field when running off a 12 volt garden tractor battery.
 See the “Design and Engineering Projects” Category from the list on the right for more details on the receiver power supply.

 Above: The beginnings of a packaging job for a 12 volt DC-DC power supply to power the GRC-109 transmitter and receiver in the field.
 The breadboard prototype is working well.
 This supply will also be able to power my RS-6 set but as usual, the unobtanium connectors are a challenge – I’ll go with cable adapters.
 The case is a spare case casting for a GRC-109 transmitter.
 There will be enough room inside to include a GRC-9 transmitter B+ power supply off in the future as well.
 First I would have to find an elusive GRC-9 female chassis connector to mount on the side of the box.